1968 Les Paul and 1969 Les Paul Serial Number Information

 Is a First/Early Reissue better than a Deluxe/Historic? (aka, is a 68 better than a 69 or 70 or modern historic?)

 Only you can decide this.
 A lot of people claim that the earlier more 50's-like guitars are vastly superior to the later ones.
 Then again, there are a LOT of happy late 69 and 1970 owners out there.
 It is YOUR opinion that matters, not mine or anyone elses.
 My opinion?
 I couldnt give a d$%m whether a guitar has a volute or not.
 How does it play?
 How does it sound?
-"Its not how long your tenon is, it's how you use it."

 How did you come to your conclusions?